Stock events for Mach Natural Resources LP (MNR)

 Overview of Mach Natural Resources LP’s business

-Mach Natural Resources LP (MNR) is an independent upstream oil and gas company focused on acquiring, developing, and producing oil, natural gas, and natural gas liquids (NGLs) reserves, operating within the Energy sector, specifically in the Oil & Gas Exploration & Production industry.
+Mach Natural Resources LP is an independent upstream oil and gas company focused on acquiring, developing, and producing oil, natural gas, and natural gas liquids (NGL) reserves, operating within the Energy Minerals sector and the Integrated Oil industry.
+The company also owns midstream assets, including gathering systems, processing plants, and water infrastructure.

 MNR’s Geographic footprint